 If your child has left school, we also have information on university and further education exams.

-The responsibility for making reasonable adjustments depends on the type of exam that a child is taking.
+The responsibility for agreeing reasonable adjustments depends on the adjustment required for the exam that a child is taking.

 What type of reasonable adjustments are there?

 The two main types of help which might be available for a child with diabetes are access arrangements and special considerations.